Copper Foil vs Hobby Came Explained

 Is Hobby Came different than just lead came?
 I have finished a round piece that needs to be framed in came and have u shape came in a roll that I thought I’d use, BUT… then heard about hobby came and am wondering if it is less thick??

-Milly’s reply: Yes, hobby came has a very narrow face and is designed to finish off the edges of sun catchers neatly.
+Milly’s reply: Yes, hobby came has a very narrow profile and is designed to finish off the edges of sun catchers neatly.

 If your piece is a panel, rather than a small sun catcher, it’s best to frame it with the standard lead came.